golang/proposal/design/16339-alias-decls.md

 The short variable declaration form (using ":=") cannot be used to declare an alias.

-Discussion: Introducing a new operator ("->") has the advantage of not needing to introduce a new keyword (such as "alias"), which we can't really do without violating the Go 1 promise (though r@golang and rsc@golang observe that it would be possible to recognize "alias" as a keyword at the package- level only, when in const/type/var/func position, and as an identifier otherwise, and probably not break existing code).
-As proposed, it also means that an alias declaration must specify what kind of object the alias refers to (const, type, var, or func), which we think is an advantage: It makes it clear to a user what the alias denotes (as with existing declarations); and it also makes it possible to report an error at the type of the alias declaration if the aliased object changes (e.g., from being a constant to a variable) rather than only at where the alias is used.
+Discussion: Introducing a new operator ("=>") has the advantage of not needing to introduce a new keyword (such as "alias"), which we can't really do without violating the Go 1 promise (though r@golang and rsc@golang observe that it would be possible to recognize "alias" as a keyword at the package- level only, when in const/type/var/func position, and as an identifier otherwise, and probably not break existing code).

+The token sequence "=" ">" (or "==" ">") is not a valid sequence in a Go program since ">" is a binary operator that must be surrounded by operands, and the left operand cannot end in "=" or "==".
+Thus, it is safe to introduce "=>" as a new token sequence without invalidating existing programs.

+As proposed, an alias declaration must specify what kind of object the alias refers to (const, type, var, or func).
+We believe this is an advantage:
+It makes it clear to a user what the alias denotes (as with existing declarations).
+It also makes it possible to report an error at the location of the alias declaration if the aliased object changes (e.g., from being a constant to a variable) rather than only at where the alias is used.

 On the other hand, mdempsky@golang points out that using a keyword would permit making changes in a package L1, say change a function F into a type F,